omok/CoachCompanion/docs/CURSOR_RULES.md

 5. **Form Handling**:
    - Use React Hook Form with zod validation schemas
    - Reuse validation schemas from `shared/schema.ts`
+   - Add consistent error messaging for form validation errors
+   - Use numeric strings for monetary values to avoid precision issues

 6. **Logging**:
    - Use the established logging pattern with component name and action
    - Include non-sensitive debug data in development

+7. **Permissions and Conditional Rendering**:
+   - Use the usePermissions hook for permission checks
+   - Hide UI elements that users don't have permission to use
+   - Always match client-side permission checks with server-side enforcement

 ## Backend Patterns

 1. **API Routes**:
-   - Create route handlers in separate files in `server/routes/`
+   - Create route handlers in separate files in `server/routes/` organized by resource
    - Follow RESTful principles for endpoint design
    - Use middleware for authorization checks
+   - Implement query parameter support for filtering (e.g., date ranges)
    - Follow the pattern:
      ```typescript
      export function createEntityRouter(storage: IStorage) {